 As well as representing a number of brands, Ronaldo has created his own around the CR7 image.
 It is mostly centred on his underwear line but has also evolved to include various other clothing, leisure and home products.

 In addition, Ronaldo has two hotels - named Pestana CR7 - in Portugal: one in the capital, Lisbon, and another in Funchal, his hometown on the island of Madeira.
-Late last year, he expanded into gyms in a partnership with US health company Crunch, with the first outlet under the 'CR7 Fitness' name opened in Madrid.
+In late2016, he expanded into gyms in a partnership with US health company Crunch, with the first outlet under the 'CR7 Fitness' name opened in Madrid.

 What charity work does Ronaldo do?